thehereward/snapcup/docs/Firebase.md

 To verify this has worked try running the `firebase` command in your terminal (you may need to restart your terminal).

-## Enabling complex sorting and filtering on Firestore

-In order to be able to chain the filter and sort needed to get a user's snaps and sort by date, navigate to your firestore console and add a index with collection id `snaps`, fields indexed `from: Ascending` `timestamp: Descending` and query scope `Collection`.

 ## How to use the Firebase Emulator

 To use the firebase emulator simply run `npm run start` from the root directory.